 This species has seen a decline due to a lack of habitat.
 It grows in hay meadows, open scrub and grassland which have been decreasing as the ground is improved by fertiliser.
 This species is described by its whitish to yellow flowers and by a pair of large broad basal leaves.
 The species has a single spike which can grow up to 60 cm tall.

 5. Early spider orchid (Ophrys sphegodes)

 The species is the earliest orchid to appear in the UK orchid season.
 It can grow up to 20cm in the UK but due to its preferred Mediterranean climate, it can grow taller in warmer conditions.
 Each specimen can carry between 2-18 flowers.
 Each flower has green-yellow petals and the lip is a dark red-brown.
 This species tends to grow in scrub ground but also along woodland hedges.

 6. Green-winged orchid (Anacamptis morio)

 This species is more common throughout England and Wales and flowers in May and June.
-They have distinctive purple or pink flowers which have parallel green veins on the hood.
-These veins are not found on other similar looking orchids like the early purple orchid which is more common.
+It has distinctive purple or pink flowers which have parallel green veins on the hood.
+These veins are not found on other similar looking orchids like the early purple orchid, which is more common.

 7. Lady orchid (Orchis purpurea)